 The concept wheel shows how the last four weeks fit together.
-The final short video reviews these weeks.
+The final short video reviews the whole seven weeks.
 The chances are that you have developed engineers’ eyes.

-In the experiment for this final week, accelerations were present.
+In the experiment for this, the final week, accelerations were present.
 So we needed Newton’s second law - the heart of Dynamics - and we needed to understand motion.
 There’s so much more, but we have come to the end of our course, so deeper study will have to wait.

 We hope that you have enjoyed learning about Engineering Mechanics through experiment, analysis and design, and that you are getting used to your ‘engineers’ eyes’.